Hardmath123/hardmath123.github.io/content/scratch-mandelbrot.md

 etc.

-If you did this many, many times, there are two possibilities for ($ Z $) -- it escapes to infinity, or it doesn't.
+If you did this many, many times, there are two possibilities for ($ Z $) --- it escapes to infinity, or it doesn't.
 If it doesn't escape, it is in the set.
-This looks hard to calculate--how can we know whether it reaches infinity?
+This looks hard to calculate---how can we know whether it reaches infinity?
 For all we know at 1000000000 iterations it'll be a normal, but after 1000000001 iterations it starts constantly doubling.
 Fortunately, we know 2 other things: